ccoeurderoy/ccoeurderoy/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=ccoeurderoy&label=Profile%20views&color=0e75b6&style=flat" alt="ccoeurderoy" /> </p>

+> I'm available as a freelancer and ready to work!
+Feel free to contact me if you need a senior developer to contribute to your project 😁

 - 🧢 Software Engineer: Senior Node.js Backend Developer / DevOps / Cloud Architect

 - 📫 How to reach me **charlescoeurderoy@gmail.com**